Cerebral palsy compensation claims

 Unfortunately from time to time things can go wrong and this can lead to devastating consequences for the family.
 Hugh James cerebral palsy negligence and birth injury solicitors are here to help you.

 Sadly when mistakes are made by medical professionals the result is pain, heartache and frustration for victims and their families alike.
-The Hugh James team of specialist medical negligence solicitors fully appreciate and understand the frustrations that are experienced in overcoming some of the many challenges faced by victims of birth injury and cerebral palsy negligence.
-It is down to our experience and skill that we are widely recognised as one of the country’s leading medical negligence legal teams.
+The Hugh James team of specialist cerebral palsy solicitors fully appreciate and understand the frustrations that are experienced in overcoming some of the many challenges faced by victims of birth injury and cerebral palsy negligence.
+It is down to our experience and skill that we are widely recognised as one of the country's leading medical negligence legal teams.

 Cerebral palsy is a term used to refer to a set of neurological conditions (conditions that affect the brain and nervous system).
 These conditions affect a child's movement and coordination.

 Cerebral palsy is caused by damage sustained to the brain.
 This damage may occur before, during, or after birth.